JacksonBurns/astartes/CONTRIBUTING.md

 ### Developer Install

-To contribute to the `astartes` source code, start by cloning the repository (i.e. `git clone git@github.com:JacksonBurns/astartes.git`) and then inside the repository run `pip install -e .[molecules,dev]`.
+To contribute to the `astartes` source code, start by forking and then cloning the repository (i.e. `git clone git@github.com:YourUsername/astartes.git`) and then inside the repository run `pip install -e .[dev]`.
 This will set you up with all the required dependencies to run `astartes` and conform to our formatting standards (`black` and `isort`), which you can configure to run automatically in VSCode [like this](https://marcobelo.medium.com/setting-up-python-black-on-visual-studio-code-5318eba4cd00#:~:text=Go%20to%20settings%20in%20your,%E2%80%9D%20and%20select%20%E2%80%9Cblack%E2%80%9D.).

 > **Note**
-> Windows Powershell and MacOS Catalina or newer may complain about square brackets, so you will need to double quote the `molecules` command (i.e. `pip install "astartes[molecules,dev]"`)
+> Windows Powershell and MacOS Catalina or newer may complain about square brackets, so you will need to double quote the `molecules` command (i.e. `pip install "astartes[dev]"`)

 ### Version Checking